OoliteProject/OoliteStarter/readme.md

   chose this may mean to just click an icon, a menu entry or use either run.sh or run.cmd.
 When going for run.sh you may need to set execute permissions (chmod +x run.sh)
+* Once a week there will be an update check, searching for
+  * new versions of OoliteStarter
+  * new versions of Oolite
+  * new versions of installed expansions
+  You will get informed if newer stuff is found.
 * The Starter will present you with the list of your save games.
 Either press the 'New' button to run a new game, or choose the save game and press 'Resume'.
   Either of those buttons will run Oolite the way you chose.
 * Play as usual.
-* If you want to change the installed expansions, switch to the 'OXPs/OXZs' tab, check the list and choose to install, remove, enable or disable single expansions.
+* If you want to change the installed expansions, switch to the 'Expansions' tab, check the list and choose to install, remove, enable or disable single expansions.
   You can also export your currently active expansions as 'Oolite Expansion Set', and load it later again or share with your friends.
+Or go for a predefined set of expansions called Flavor.

 Happy Flying!